Operation Pickens Forest: Operation

 On 30 July as eight Company E, 2/7 Marines searched a gorge of the Thu Bồn River in two small boats they were fired on by four PAVN/VC machine guns in caves along the river sinking both boats and killing two Marines.
 The rest of the company provided covering fire while Marine jets dropped Napalm which suppressed the machine guns.
 Company C, 1/5 Marines was landed by helicopter south of the ambush site that afternoon to block any exit route and the next day moved forward to the ambush site killing one VC.

-On 9 August 2/7 Marines was ordered to expand its operations further west and that day Company E and two 105mm howitzers from Firebase Ross were landed at the former Vietnamese Marines Firebase Hatchet (15.7365°N 107.815°E), 32 km northwest of Hill 110, their arrival was met by five 122mm rockets which killed one South Vietnamese soldier.
-On 10 August two 105mm and two 155mm howitzers were flown in from Firebase Ross followed by the 2/7 Marines command group and then on 12 August Companies E and F arrived at the base and began searching the surrounding area.
+On 9 August 2/7 Marines was ordered to expand its operations further west and that day Company E and two 105 mm howitzers from Firebase Ross were landed at the former Vietnamese Marines Firebase Hatchet (15.7365°N 107.815°E), 32 km northwest of Hill 110, their arrival was met by five 122 mm rockets which killed one South Vietnamese soldier.
+On 10 August two 105 mm and two 155 mm howitzers were flown in from Firebase Ross followed by the 2/7 Marines command group and then on 12 August Companies E and F arrived at the base and began searching the surrounding area.

 On 16 August Company G and the provisional artillery battery at Hill 110 moved back to LZ Baldy.

 On the morning of 20 August the 3rd Platoon of Company H was sweeping an area near the hamlet of My Hiep (2), 3 km north of Hatchet when it was ambushed by a PAVN unit, Company F marched to the scene while Company G was flown in from LZ Baldy but the PAVN withdrew by 13:00 leaving three dead, while the Marines had lost one killed.
 A sweep of the area the next morning found another one PAVN dead and 12 bunkers.
 On 22 August a further six bunkers were found nearby and intelligence determined that this was the headquarters of part of the PAVN 38th Regiment which was preparing to attack Hatchet.
-On 23 August four PAVN were seen scouting the Hatchet perimeter and were fired on using a 106mm recoilless rifle.
+On 23 August four PAVN were seen scouting the Hatchet perimeter and were fired on using a 106 mm recoilless rifle.
 On 24 August the Marines at Firebase Hatchet were withdrawn and returned to their parent units, with the 2/7 Marines immediately being deployed into the Quế Sơn mountains as part of Operation Ripley Center.